Sarenaoberoi/Responses/jul27.md

 This last image showed a couple hosues (similar to image number 3).
 The model predicted a poulation of 34.3583 while the true poulation from the csv file was 27.415765.

-I think that this model works relatively well but struggles to
+I think that this model works relatively well for the most part.
+Most of my model's predictions were pretty close to the real value (except for image 2).
+I think that I could've gotten more accurate predictions if I trained the model on more images.
+For predictions, I decreased both the training and testing images to 100.
+As we talked about in class, there were a couple problems with the data.
+One problem was that the raster population counts and the population counts from the orthoimages were not perfectly aligned whcih could have caused accuracy to decrease.